wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     dbf.setExpandEntityReferences(false);
     ```

-    Apply the equivalent flags to every parser family.
-Centralise in a `SecureXmlFactories` helper rather than repeating per call site.
+    Apply the equivalent flags to every parser family (`DocumentBuilderFactory`, `SAXParserFactory`, `XMLInputFactory`, `TransformerFactory`, `SchemaFactory`, `Validator`).
+Where the same parser is constructed in multiple places, centralise the configuration in a project-local helper so the flags can't drift between call sites.

 === "Go stack"